 Difference between Modern Political Campaigns Vs. Traditional Political Campaigns

 A modern political campaign has a solid online presence and is where they spend most of their time.
-Traditional campaigns focus on more in-person interactions with the voters, like town squares and street corners.
+Traditional campaigns focus on in-person interactions with the voters, like town squares and street corners.

 Traditional political campaigns often rely on advertisements and televised speeches.
 Modern political campaigns, however, use social media to communicate with voters and get their friends and family members involved in the campaign.